 Primary health care consists of those services that people seek and that providers (individual and organizational) deliver that protect health, treat basic and uncomplicated illness, disease and injuries – especially those that are public health priorities in terms of disease burden that can be alleviated through cost-effective and affordable interventions and programs.
 These services include those that can be provided in communities outside of facilities by community-based workers as well as services provided at facilities by frontline health workers (including auxiliary nurses, graduate nurses, and physicians) without advance specialized training and without expensive diagnostic and laboratory support.
 The presence of a basic laboratory, other diagnostic equipment including basic x-ray and ultrasound capability, and an operating room is appropriate for a primary health care center along with the staff and support required to utilize them.

-Disease prevention at the local level, promotion of healthy behaviors, and timely utilization of priority health services fall within the domain of primary health care.
+Disease prevention at the local level, promotion of healthy behaviors, and timely utilization of priority health services all require community participation to succeed and fall within the domain of primary health care.
 Primary health care includes the provision of health-related services provided to persons in their homes, communities, and at ambulatory health facilities by primary health care practitioners.
 Primary health care is increasingly provided by health teams.
-I am also proposing that the concept of primary health care should include first-line, lower-level inpatient care that can be provided at a health center, including basic and essential surgical services such as caesarean sections.
+The concept of primary health care should include first-line, lower-level inpatient care that can be provided at a health center, including basic and essential surgical services such as caesarean sections.

 Primary health care is composed of three types of activities: disease-oriented primary health care, services-oriented primary health care, and community-oriented primary health care.
-Disease-oriented primary health care consists of local efforts to control diseases which constitute a significant disease burden in the population and for which disease-control interventions exist.
+Disease-oriented primary health care consists of local efforts to control specific diseases which constitute a significant disease burden in the population and for which disease-control interventions exist.
 These activities often have strong technical and funding support from the central government but are in fact mostly carried out in the community as part of the primary health care system.
 Services-oriented primary health care consists of efforts to extend basic personal health care services to the entire population.
 Community-oriented primary health care consists of efforts to work in partnership with communities to improve their health.
 These domains are not mutually exclusive and overlap in many instances.
 Each of these three types of primary health care is equally important, and together they function like the three legs of a stool on which the “seat” of primary health care rests.
 If one leg is poorly developed, the primary health care system suffers.
 In reality, disease-oriented primary health care has been the strongest leg of this stool by far, with services-oriented primary health care receiving less attention and community-oriented primary health care receiving far less attention than the other two legs.

 In its conceptual and functional sense, primary health care is not tied to any specific type of health facility or to any type of health care provider.
-Mothers are primary health care providers in their homes for their children – probably the most important of all primary health care providers in impoverished populations.
-They prevent and treat more illnesses than the formal health system does.
-In addition to mothers, primary health care is provided by community health workers (CHWs), auxiliaries, nurses, and physicians, traditional healers, drug sellers, and informal or non-formally trained practitioners.
+Mothers are primary health care providers in their homes for their children – probably the most important of all primary health care providers in impoverished populations., while grandmothers, mothers-in-laws, husbands and other relatives may have significant influence over healthcare decisions.
+Households prevent and treat more illnesses than the formal health system does.
+In addition to household members, primary health care is provided by community health workers (CHWs), auxiliaries, nurses, and physicians, traditional healers, drug sellers, and informal or non-formally trained practitioners.